Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Methods

 \subsection{Experiential Affinities Module}

 This module aims at extracting object affinities from training time.
-It employs scaled dot-product attention to determine the relevance of each environmental object to the target object, leveraging pre-trained text embeddings.
-The set of objects in maps is represented as $\mathcal{O} = \{o_1, o_2,..., o_M\}$, where $M$ is the total category number in maps and $o_{target}$ is the target object.
-The embedding for any object $o_i$ obtained through a pre-trained text embedder is $\mathbf{e}(o_i)$.
+It employs a scaled dot-product similarity mechanism to determine the relevance of each environmental object to the target, leveraging pre-trained text embeddings.
+The set of objects in maps is represented as $\mathcal{O} = \{o_1, o_2,..., o_M\}$, where $M$ is the total category number in maps and $o_{target}$ is the target.
+The embedding for any object $o_i$ is obtained through a pre-trained text encoder as $\mathbf{e}(o_i)$, which converts object category names into fixed-dimensional vector representations.

-To compute the attention scores, we first transform the embeddings into queries $\mathbf{Q}$ and keys $\mathbf{K}$ using learned linear transformations for the target object and all other objects respectively:
+To compute the affinity scores, we first transform the embeddings into queries $\mathbf{Q}$ and keys $\mathbf{K}_i$ using learned linear transformations for the target and all other objects respectively: